Index

 The Resources dimension has increased most notably, suggesting improvement in the institutions and structures that support women’s safety.

 China is primarily impacted by disasters, characterised by its prolonged impacts on women’s safety and service accessibility.
-Major shock events consisted of floods in 2003, 2007 & 2010.
+Major shock events consisted of riverine floods in 2003 (affecting 11% of the population) and 2010 (affecting 10% of the population).

 See below to compare China against other countries in the region of East Asia & Pacific.